Kishmat/propose_your_crush/README.md

 # Propose Your Crush

+![!NOTE]
+This is just a demo project.
+Don't blame me if your crush rejects you!
 This project demonstrates two interactive button behaviors using HTML, CSS, and JavaScript.

 - **Model 1**: The button disappears when the user attempts to hover over it.